ivy-lang/ivy-bitcoin/README.md

 * Waiting until after a specified block height or block time (see LockUntil, TransferWithTimeout)

 * Waiting until the contract has been on the blockchain for longer than a specified duration (see LockDelay, EscrowWithDelay, VaultSpend)

-**How do I use the Bitcoin Ivy playground?**

-Here’s an illustration of creating and spending the LockWithPublicKey contract.

-The LockWithPublicKey contract works like a typical Bitcoin address (in fact, the generated address is indistinguishable from a normal SegWit testnet address).
-To create it, you provide a public key, and some Bitcoin.
-To unlock the contract, you can sign the spending transaction with the private key that corresponds to tat public key.

-To create the contract, you provide a public key, **publicKey**, and fund the contract with some Bitcoins, **val**.
-The playground allows you to generate a keypair, or provide your own public or private key.
-(For security, do not paste your real Bitcoin private key into the playground!)
-The Bitcoins represented by **val** are locked up until the contract is spent.

-To unlock value from the contract, you must call the **spend** clause and provide a signature, **sig**.
-In the playground, you can generate this signature by pasting in a private key.
-The contract then uses *checkSig* to confirm that **sig **is a valid signature on the spending transaction by the private key corresponding to **publicKey**.
-If this operation fails, the attempt to spend the contract fails as well.
-If it succeeds, **val** is unlocked.

-Note: unlike the other contracts, which compile to Pay-To-Witness-Script-Hash addresses, this contract compiles to a Pay-To-Witness-Public-Key-Hash address, a special format for addresses that are controlled by a single public key.

 ## Ivy Types